Poems and Stories

 To Party Members

-To Reap Without Sewing
+To Reap Without Sowing

 To such a reward I still say goodbye - paraphrase of a Joachim Ringelnatz poem